 - 2 tablespoons capers chopped

-Place the cauliflower on a baking tray lined with parchment paper.
+- Place the cauliflower on a baking tray lined with parchment paper.
+Drizzle with 1 tablespoon of the olive oil and season with salt & pepper.
 Roast for 20-30 minutes until golden, turning over half way through.

-Heat the tablespoon of olive oil in a frying pan.
+- Heat the tablespoon of olive oil in a frying pan or griddle pan.
 Fry the halloumi on a medium heat, turning over when golden, until all sides are cooked.

-Mix the dressing ingredients in a bowl and whisk.
+- Mix the dressing ingredients in a small mixing bowl and whisk.

-Place the roasted cauliflower and halloumi in a bowl.
+- Place the roasted cauliflower and halloumi in a large bowl.
 Pour the dressing over and mix well.